rafket/pam_duress/README.md

 ### Creating a script

-Scripts for each hash are located at `/usr/share/duress/scripts/<hashgoeshere>` where this is supposed to be executable by root.
-Beware that this will be run as root, so many things will not work, while others can be dangerous.
-Since the permissions under `usr/share/` are `-rw-r--r--`, you need to chmod your scripts so that they become `-rwxr--r--`.
+Scripts for each hash are located at `/usr/share/duress/scripts/<hashgoeshere>` where this will be executable by *anyone*.
 This can be done using `sudo bash ./cpyscript.sh username password script` where you replace `username` with your username and `password` with the password that you have set as duress password and `script` with the path to your script.
 For example if your username is `foo`, your password is `bar`, and your script is at `~/script.sh` you should run `sudo bash ./cpyscript.sh foo bar /home/foo/script.sh`.

 ## Compilation